ShiyangWu/ShiyangWu.github.io/Blog/Algebra/LinearAlgebraFromtheViewofCategoryTheory.md

 ## What is Category Theory?

-Category theory is a branch of mathematics that seeks to generalize all of mathematics in terms of categories.
+Category theory is a branch of mathematics that seeks to generalize all of mathematics in terms of categories and then reveals deep insights and similarities between seemingly different areas of mathematics.

 ## References